blueninj0r/blueninj0r.github.io/_posts/2015-01-23-Easy-Nested-Dictionaries-With-Clojure.md

 	=> nil
 ```

 If the key doesn't exist, we get a nil not an exception.
-The [get-in](https://clojuredocs.org/clojure.core/get-in) for nested Maps also returns nil:
+The [get-in](https://clojuredocs.org/clojure.core/get-in) function for nested Maps also returns nil:

 ```
 (def json-map